bm4cs/bencode.io/content/posts/2025-05-29-clean-architecture.md

 - .NET `record` types in combination with a **Primary Constructors** are an elegant way to represent concrete `IQuery` implementations, which in-turn implement MediatR `IRequest`.
 The  (i.e. the requests, not the handlers).
 - `IRequestHandler` implementation should be `internal sealed` to prevent undesirable misuse or extension outside of the **Application Layer** assembly.
 - **Queries** and **Commands** will need to accept and return data respectively.
 These data transport definitions (e.g. `BookingResponse`) should live in the Application Layer, close-by to the query or commands that work with them.
 As this layer will be marshalling the data between queries/commands, these DTO's should be as plain as possible (POCOs), comprising of primtive types and flat non-nested hierarchical structures.
-- CQRS sets out the architectural bluebrint for keeping query and command logic separate - its often desirable to exploit differing techniques for querying the data versus modifying it.
+- CQRS sets out the architectural bluebrint for keeping query and command logic separate.
+Its often desirable to exploit differing techniques for querying the data versus modifying it.
 For example, using a micro ORM like Dapper for fast reads, but leaning into unit of work, repositories and entity framework for managing writes.
 - MediatR provides `IPipelineBehavior` which is an elegant middleware like implementation, that allows you to hook and wrap `IRequest` and `INotification` events as they occur.
 Put these in `Wintermute.Application/Abstractions/Behaviors/`.
 - An incredibly elegant way to integrate cross cutting validation is by combining MediatR pipelines and FluentValidation, see [Validation Pipeline with FluentValidation](#validation-pipeline-with-fluentvalidation).
 TL;DR an `IPipelineBehavior` that applies to only `IBaseCommand` types (i.e. commands not queries), that through dependency injection only receives an applicable collection of `IValidator` implementations.